“The glory of God is a human being fully alive” St Irenaeus

 Close to the end of the Autumn term, all our pupils enjoy re-enacting 'The Christmas Story'.
 Through the use of drama and singing, the children remind us of the meaning of Christmas with Oscar worthy performances!
 They really enjoy sharing the special journey that Mary and Joseph took on the donkey to Bethlehem as well as sharing a peaceful and reflective moment drawing focus onto Christmas in the modern world through prayer.

-Our Christmas RE home learning tasks are celebrated at class collective worships.
+Our Christmas RE home learning tasks are celebrated at class liturgies.
 All parents/carers are invited to attend their child’s class worship.
 Families and children enjoy taking a moment to reflect on the true meaning of Christmas together and share a more intimate experience of worship.
 We leave each other at the end of term with a prayer for Christmas…

 Be near me, Lord Jesus; I ask thee to stay close by me forever, and love me, I pray.
 Bless all the dear children in thy tender care, and fit us for heaven to live with thee there.